kai-wren/BatteryEnv/README.md

 # BatteryEnv
 ## About
+This package contains a custom environment called BatteryEnv for OpenAI Gym package.
+This environment specifically built
 Data: data.csv file contains hourly data of battery customer load from 2005-2017 years in Sweden.

 ## Installation